The importance of hydration

 Dehydration symptoms and why it is important to recognise them

-If I experience any of these symptoms, what should I do?
+If I experience any symptoms, what should I do?

 If you experience symptoms of dehydration, contact your care team immediately to prevent serious complications.
 Severe dehydration may require hospitalisation and treatment with IV fluids and electrolytes to restore the body’s fluid balance.
 But even mild dehydration may disrupt your cancer treatment plan, since some drugs can only be safely given if your body is adequately hydrated.
 If you’re able, increase your fluid intake a little bit at a time and keep track of what you’re drinking.